Postgraduate Certificate in Engineering

 The PGCertEng is made up of a combination of 400 and 600-level courses, with specific combinations to meet the requirements of the endorsements.

-The certificate can also be studied for up to four years part-time.
+The Certificate can be completed in 6 months full-time.
+It can also be studied for up to 4 years part-time.

 See the Regulations for the Postgraduate Certificate in Engineering for more details on course requirements.

 Postgraduate study can bring many career benefits eg, specialist skills and enhanced knowledge, entry into specific occupations, higher starting salary/progression rates, research capability/achievement, and evidence of high academic attainment/self-discipline.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.

 - Te Rōpū Rapuara | UC Careers can help you to achieve the career you want, connect with employers, or find a job.